eduhund/taskbook/docs/StudentAPI.md

 | img       | List of content images                    | Array[Image]    | false    |

 ### Element

+The basic block of any text data in the taskbook.
+This is the custom implementation, based on HTML tags.

 | Item     | Description                                | Type                                                                                                                                 | Required |
 | -------- | ------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------ | -------- |